mikamautnerrohde/researchproject/rp-project-manual.md

 7. Reflect on and describe the limitations and implications of the research project.

 ## Roles within the project
 To reach these goals, the student will work together with a supervisor, an assessor within the institute hosting the Research Project (the so-called internal assessor) and an assessor outside of the institute hosting the Research Project (the so-called external assessor).
-At least one of these assessors should be a senior scientist employed at UvA who is formally labeled as the _examiner_ of the project.
+One of these two assessors should be a senior scientist employed at UvA who is formally labeled as the _examiner_ of the project.
+Note that the two assessors will not have exactly the same tasks: the internal assessor can grade experimental work, oral presentation and final report, but the external assessor, being an outsider to the hosting lab, will only be able to assess the written report.

 The supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
 The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
 It is possible for a single person to take on both the supervisor and internal assessor roles, as long as all of the above requirements are met.
+If the supervisor and the internal assessor are different people, please note that it is the internal assessor who will ultimately grade the work of the student, not the supervisor.

 The external assessor should be a researcher with a doctoral degree from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.

-One of the assessors is designated examiner, and will hold ultimate responsibility for the final grade.
-This examiner needs to be a UvA employee with a doctoral degree.
+As mentioned above, one of the two assessors is labeled examiner, and this assessor holds ultimate responsibility for the final grade.
+The examiner needs to be a UvA employee with a doctoral degree.

 Table 1 summarizes the requirements and responsibilities of the different roles.
 Please note that for each assessor, the tasks depend on whether they are internal or external to the lab where the project is taking place.
 The tasks are described in more detail in the section *[Detailed tasks per role](#detailed-tasks-per-role)*.

 #####  Table 1 - Roles, requirements and responsibilities
 Role| Requirements| Responsibilities
 ----- | ----- | ---------
-[Daily supervisor](#supervisor-tasks)|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student and examiner.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>
+[Daily supervisor](#supervisor-tasks)|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions <li>Provides feedback on overall performance and promotes scientific attitude <li>Joins midterm evaluation, together with student and examiner<li>Provides feedback on the draft version of the research report</ul>
-[Internal assessor](#internal-assessor-tasks) | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Monitors student performance in correspondence with supervisor.</li><li>Grades experimental work, presentation and final report.<li>Joins the final feedback meeting</ul>
+[Internal assessor](#internal-assessor-tasks) | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Monitors student performance in correspondence with supervisor</li><li>Grades experimental work, presentation and final report<li>Joins the final feedback meeting</ul>
-[External assessor](#external-assessor-tasks)| <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li><li>Joins final feedback meeting</li></ul>
+[External assessor](#external-assessor-tasks)| <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic) </ul> | <ul><li>Grades final report</li><li>Joins final feedback meeting</li></ul>
-[Examiner](#examiner-tasks) | <ul><li>This is a label placed on either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA). <li>Must hold doctoral degree.</ul> | <ul><li>Reviews and approves project proposal.</li><li>Joins the midterm evaluation.<li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>
+[Examiner](#examiner-tasks) | <ul><li>Label placed on either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA)<li>Must hold doctoral degree</ul><li>Must be approved by programme Examinations Board</ul>|<ul><li>Reviews and approves project proposal</li><li>Joins the midterm evaluation<li>Submits the final grade<li>Guarantees validity of the grade</li></ul>

 **Note for students:** when registering your project on Datanose, you will be asked to list an assessor and an examiner.
 Please enter the assessor who has the label examiner as examiner.
 You can list the other assessor as assessor.
 Make sure you correctly enter whether the project is done internally (at UvA) or externally (at a lab outside of UvA).
-If an examiner cannot be selected from the menu in Datanose, this means the specific examiner has not been approved by the Examinations Board yet.
-If this is the case, let the programme know via info-mcs@uva.nl, so that this approval can be requested.
+If an examiner cannot be selected from the dropdown menu in Datanose, this means the specific examiner has not been approved by the Examinations Board yet.
+If this is the case, let the programme know via info-mcs@uva.nl.
+The Examinations Board will then review whether the intended examiner can be approved as such.

 ## Phases of the Research Project
 In summary, the Research Project goes through several phases:

 1. Upon starting, once the hosting lab and the student have reached an agreement about the nature and conditions of the internship, the student registers the Research Project via Datanose (www.datanose.nl/#yourprojects).
 Here, the student submits who will be examiner and who will be the other assessor.
 Care should be taken when registering the project as *internal* (at UvA) or *external* (outside of UvA):